|An SPLC White Paper

 Since 1974, the Student Press Law Center has been the nation’s only legal assistance agency devoted exclusively to educating high school and college journalists about the rights and responsibilities embodied in the First Amendment.

-Our website contains guides with more specific information about censorship and the free speech protections available to public high school, public college, private high school, private college and independent student media (including off-campus websites and social media).
+Our website contains guides with more specific information about censorship and the free speech protections available to public high school, public college, private schools and independent student media.